 Very few people really want to buy insurance

 But everyone has a problem that only insurance can solve.
 If there is one thing you walk away with, it's that we don't sell insurance.
-What we do is solve problems for clients and I believe we can forget everything else about selling, if we just remember that we that we solve problems.
+What we do is solve problems for clients and I believe we can forget everything else about selling if we just remember that we solve problems.

-Back in the 80's I had a friend who had a client who was as an auditor.
-The auditor had a growing family, and was looking for some additional ways to make money.
+Back in the 80's I had a friend who had a client who was an auditor.
+The auditor had a growing family and was looking for some additional ways to make money.

 My friend said “Well we're bringing on some part-time people...” and he said right away “Sell?
 I can't sell!” and my friend said “Forget selling.
 You sit down with people and help them set up a budget, and then if they need additional life insurance, could you recommend that they purchase additional life insurance, and then if there's anything left over, recommend that they put some money into mutual funds?”